MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 You can choose from the list of available colors or specify a custom color by entering a hex triplet code for the red, green, and blue (RGB) components of the color.
 For example, **#DAA520**.

-If you need a reference for these codes, [Colors by Name](https://msdn.microsoft.com/library/aa358802\(v=vs.85).aspx) from the MSDN documentation is a helpful starting point, and you'll find these codes in many picture editing programs such as Microsoft Paint, where you choose a custom color from a palette and it automatically displays the RGB values.
+If you need a reference for these codes, [Colors by Name](https://msdn.microsoft.com/library/aa358802\(v=vs.85).aspx) from the MSDN documentation is a helpful starting point.
+You also find these codes in many picture editing programs such as Microsoft Paint, where you choose a custom color from a palette and it automatically displays the RGB values.

 ## Next steps